goi42/SU-lhcb-MC-gen/README.md

 appear in the file.)

 ### Testing
-Once you've written or selected a configfile (see below), you should test it before submitting to condor.
+Once you've written or selected a configuration file, you should test it before submitting to condor.
 First, run `python run_stages.py <path/to/configfile>` and check the output.
 Then, submit a small batch to Condor using `python submit_to_condor.py <jobname> <path/to/configfile> --setlohi 100000 100010 --test` , wait for it to finish, then check the output.
 If everything is as-expected, you can go ahead and submit for real using `submit_to_condor.py`.

+> Remember that `run_stages.py` does not know what you are trying to do.
+It's up to you to
+> make sure your scripts actually work and that any environments you use (e.g., a local Gauss
+> build) are built properly

 ## Questions
 If you have questions or feedback, open an Issue in the